Current Listing of courses:

 This course will provide students a chance to study leadership and qualities of leadership as they pertain to a diverse array of women leaders.
 We will focus on three specific facets to develop an astute understanding and analysis of women's leadership: leadership theories, historical examples of women's leadership, and a contemporary perspective on what women's leadership roles look like today and the challenges women face in realizing these roles.
 In all of our work, we will pay close attention to issues of race, class, and privilege, and the different ways these social realities impact the ability of women to lead effectively within society along with the creative ways women respond to them.
 No pre-requisites required.
 Fulfills Global and Cultural Understanding AOI.

-The internship experience in the Concentration in Leadership Education And Development (LEAD) is intended to elevate the student’s understanding of leading a domain as they complete a significant work project.
+The internship experience in LEAD is intended to elevate the student’s understanding of leading a domain as they complete a significant work project.
 LEAD interns spend time interviewing and shadowing leaders as well as attending high-level meetings to learn about how mission, vision and strategic intent are implemented within a defined corporate area.
 Most LEAD internships have followed either a credit internship within one’s major or work at the company.
 It is expected that LEAD Internships and Intern Supervisors will provide a high level work experience that challenges the student to learn about the work and leadership needed for organizational success.
 Internships are almost always three credit hours with a work to credit ratio of 40-50 contact hours per academic credit hour.
 Prerequisite: LEAD 100

 LEAD 190 - CAPSTONE PRACTICUM W/REFLECTION, 3 credit hrs.